The Windy City: Top 9 Things to do in Essaouira

 You May Also Like 11 Reasons Why You Should Visit Marrakech

-I decided to buy tickets at the station and a round-trip ticket cost 108 DH ($11.25).
-One-way tickets cost 80 DH each way ($8.35 USD).
+I decided to buy tickets at the station, and a round-trip ticket cost 108 DH (around $10.25 USD).
+One-way tickets cost 80 DH each way (around $7.60 USD).
 You are best purchasing a round-trip ticket and can change your return time for no fee if there is availability on the bus.

-Winters are mild with average temperatures from 45 degrees Fahrenheit to 66 degrees (18 Celcius to 8).
-There may be heatwaves in the summer, though they are less common than other coastal cities.
+Winters are mild, with average temperatures from 45 degrees Fahrenheit to 66 degrees (18 Celcius to 8).
+There may be heatwaves in the summer, though they are less common than in other coastal cities.
 Temperatures typically are only a few degrees warmer on average in the summer.

 Essaouira is a charming fortified sea town rich with history.
 Be prepared to fall in love with its laid-back vibe and explore the twists and turns of the citadel.
 It’s a refreshing change from the rest of Morocco and a place you are bound to enjoy.